gaviolajosh/gaviolajosh.github.io/_posts/2024-08-26-cluster-update.md

 ---

 # Let this be a warning when buying second-hand gear because the stability might not be all the way there anymore.

-That failed spectacularly!
-The Optiplex 7010 caught fire!
+The Optiplex 7010 caught fire! (just a few components on the motherboard started smoking really)

 The actual clustering configuration itself was perfect.
 I was able to get a stable 2-node cluster while maintaining quorum towards the main node.
 This allowed me to separate my 24/7 mission critical services between my testing/sandbox services that I only needed sometimes, which was exactly what I wanted.
-I just didn't factor in the 7010's PSU failing and catching fire is all.
+I just didn't factor in the 7010's PSU failing.